Hamlet (Thomas): Act 2 in detail

 At this point Hamlet interrupts his narrative and addresses Claudius directly (Hamlet: Sire, vous pâlissez – "Sire, you grow pale!").
 Angered and fearful, the King rises (The King: Chassez, chassez d'ici ces vils histrions! – "Expel, expel these vile minstrels!").
 Hamlet, feigning madness, accuses Claudius of the murder of his father (Hamlet: C'est lui qui versait le poison! – "He's the one who poured the poison!").
 Hamlet approaches the King, pushing aside the courtiers who surround him, and snatches the crown from Claudius' head (Hamlet: A bas, masque menteur! vaine couronne, à bas! – "Down with the lying mask!
 Down with the empty crown!").

 The King, pulling himself together, solemnly declares: Ô mortelle offense!
 Aveugle démence, qui glace tous les cœurs d'effroi! – "O fatal insult!
 Blind lunacy, which chills every heart with dread!"
 The melody of the vocal line is a variant of the theme of Hamlet's Promise.
 Ophélie cries out, and the Queen declares her outrage (The Queen: Dans sa folle rage, il brave, il outrage – "In his mad rage, he defies, he offends").
 These utterances of the King and the Queen begin a grand ensemble passage, "a magnificent septet", which builds to a climax in which Hamlet bursts out in "mad Berlioz-like excitement" with snatches of the Chanson Bacchique.
 At the end, Hamlet totally collapses.
 The King rushes out, followed by the Queen, and the entire court.

-Act 3
+Act 3 in detail

 "Closet Scene"A chamber in the Queen's apartments.
 At the back are two full-length portraits of the two kings.
 A prie-Dieu.
-A lamp burns on a table (set by Édouard Desplechin).Entr'acte.
+A lamp burns on a table (set for the premiere designed by Édouard Desplechin).Entr'acte.
 The act begins with a short but powerful introduction, "almost Verdian" in its effect.
 Fortissimo French horns play the variant of Hamlet's Promise (the King's Ô mortelle offense!) which began the septet that closed act 2.
 The music becomes more agitated, reflecting Hamlet's highly conflicted state of mind.
 The trumpets sound mutated snippets of the royal court's Danish march.